sheegaon/wordpool/frontend/README.md

 ### Authentication

+Players authenticate using email and password.
 JWT access tokens are stored in `localStorage` and automatically included in all requests via Authorization header.
 Refresh tokens are stored in HTTP-only cookies for security.
 The frontend automatically refreshes expired access tokens using the refresh token when receiving 401 errors.

+Each player has a visible username (chosen during registration, auto-suggested from random pool) and a hidden pseudonym (auto-generated) that other players see in game results.

 ### State Management